 Legal – Head Shop

-This First Active branch in The Bull Ring was closed after the bank decided to merge into The Ulster Bank back in 2009.
-It was later replaced by the clothing retailer Fat Face, which is still there today.
+This First Active branch in The Bull Ring was closed after the bank merged with Ulster Bank in 2009.
+It was later replaced by a clothing retailer called Fat Face, which is still there today.

-This picture was taken back when VILA was situated across from Extra Vision on the North Main Street.
+This image was taken back when VILA was situated across from Extra Vision on North Main Street.
 Since then, the clothing shop has moved further up the town, opposite The Book Centre.
-The premises currently houses a hair salon called “Alan Keville for Hair”.
+The unit is currently home to a hair salon called “Alan Keville for Hair”.

 This was Permanent TSB’s premises in The Bull Ring.
-Since this picture was taken, the bank has moved further up towards The Art Centre.
-I still remember how awkward the ATM was.
-For some reason, it seemed that there was always some sort of sun glare on the screen.
+Since this image was taken, the bank has moved opposite the Art Centre.
+I still remember how awkward the ATM was at this location, as it always had a sun glare on the screen.

-Shooters was an extremely popular bar back in 2005 and 2006 etc. Back when I was 18, I remember how we’d all go there for a few drinks before heading off to one of the nearby nightclubs.
-On a Friday, my friends and I would often stay there, relax and play a few rounds of darts.
-Currently, the premises houses another bar called Metro 17, which was established back in September, 2009.
+Shooters was an extremely popular bar back in 2005 and 2006.
+When I was 18, I remember how we’d all go there for a few drinks before heading off to one of the nearby nightclubs.
+On a Friday, my friends and I would often stay there, relax, and play a few rounds of darts.

-For as long as I can remember, there was always a newsagent across from the train station in Redmond Square.
-There, you’d buy your train ticket or your bus ticket, as well as cold drinks and ice creams for when you were lounging out with your friends in the grass across the road.
-I remember that this shop also had a Post Office, which has since moved up into the North Main Street, down the road from Shaws.
+There used to be a newsagent opposite the train station in Redmond Square.
+There, you’d buy your train ticket or your bus ticket, as well as cold drinks and ice cream for when you were hanging around with your friends in the grass across the street.
+This shop also had a post office, which has since moved to North Main Street, close to Shaws.

 Hughes & Hughes

-Hughes & Hughes was a book shop that was located beside O’Briens sandwich bar in Redmond Square.
+Hughes & Hughes was a book shop that was located beside O’Brien’s sandwich bar in Redmond Square.
 The shop was closed when the company that owned the chain collapsed in 2010.
-In the years leading up to the collapse, the company had built up debts totalling €15 million.
+In the years leading up to the collapse, the company had built up debts totaling €15 million

 Ned Buggy Sports – Selskar

-In 1981, former Wexford hurler Ned Buggy opened up his first sports shop in Cinema Lane, which is just up the road from the Commodore Barry statue on the quay front.
+In 1981, former Wexford hurler Ned Buggy opened up his first sports shop in Cinema Lane, which is just up the road from the Commodore Barry statue on the quay.
 In the early nineties, he expanded his business by setting up this shop in Selskar.
-Unfortunately, he was forced to close this particular store after he found it increasingly difficult to keep both of his outlets open.

 The Lava Lounge was a nightclub that was situated on Wexford’s quay front.
-Unfortunately, it became another victim of the recession when it was forced to close its doors due to dwindling crowds and some fierce competition from The Centenary Stores, which was right beside it.
+It became another victim of the recession when it was forced to close its doors due to dwindling crowds.

-After 100 years on Wexford’s Main Street, Kelly’s Bakery closed down their shop in order to fully concentrate on their wholesale business.
-Before they moved to this store opposite the St. Iberius Church, Kelly’s Bakery was situated close to where Lifestyle Sports is today.
-Nowadays, this premises houses an old fashioned sweet shop.
+After 100 years on Wexford’s Main Street, Kelly’s Bakery closed down their shop to fully concentrate on their wholesale business.
+Before they moved to this store opposite St. Iberius Church, Kelly’s Bakery was situated close to where Lifestyle Sports is today.
+Nowadays, this unit houses an old-fashioned sweet shop.

-Furlongs Butchers in the Bull Ring was forced to close in 2014 after it suffered a “slow and agonising death” because of the introduction of nearby double yellow lines.
+Furlongs Butchers in the Bullring was forced to close in 2014 after it suffered a “slow and agonizing death” due to the introduction of nearby double yellow lines.
 According to the owner, Paul Furlong, the double yellow lines turned the area into a hot spot for traffic wardens, which eventually caused “business to taper.”
 The family had been trading in the Bullring for 114 years.

-Springsteens was an American-style steak-house restaurant that was situated on the Commercial Quay.
-I’m pretty sure that it is now apart of Mooney’s.
+Springsteens was an American-style steak-house restaurant that was situated on Commercial Quay.